firozkhan18/technologies-notes/java-basic-differences-and-comparisions.md

 - The **Stream API** provides a powerful way to process collections of data with operations that can be combined.
 - **Intermediate Operations** are lazy and return a new stream, while **Terminal Operations** are eager and produce a result or a side effect.

-Together, these concepts promote a more functional programming style in Java, making code more expressive and easier to read.